1 Legal and enforcement framework

 6.3 How are penalties in cartel cases determined?
 In deciding on the applicable penalties, will the enforcement authorities consider penalties imposed in other jurisdictions?

-- the size of the companies;
+- the duration and recurrence of the infringement;

 6.4 Can a defendant company pay the legal costs incurred by and/or penalties imposed on its employees?